Installing AREDN® Firmware

 rb.elfinto the the Filename field, and uncheck the checkbox for “Filename if user-class = gPXE or iPXE”.
 Click the Online button at the top of the Tiny PXE window.

 With the unit powered off, press and hold the reset button on the node while powering on the device.
 Continue holding the reset button until you see

 TFTPd: DoReadFile: rb.elfin the Tiny PXE log window.

 Release the node’s reset button and wait for the image to be transferred to the device.
 You are finished using Tiny PXE when the firmware image has been read by the node, so you can click the Offline button in Tiny PXE.

 The node will now automatically reboot with the temporary AREDN® Administration image.

 After booting the elf image the node will have a default IP address of 192.168.1.1.
 Your computer should already have a static IP address on this subnet, but if not then give your computer an IP address on this subnet.

-For the Mikrotik hAP ac lite only, disconnect the Ethernet cable from the WAN port (1) on the Mikrotik and insert it into one of the LAN ports (2,3,4) before you proceed.
+For the Mikrotik hAP ac family of devices, disconnect the Ethernet cable from the WAN port (1) on the Mikrotik and insert it into one of the LAN ports (2,3,4) before you proceed.

 You should be able to ping the node at 192.168.1.1.
 Don’t proceed until you can ping the node.
 You may need to disconnect and reconnect your computer’s network cable to ensure that your IP address has been reset.
 Also, you may need to clear your web browser’s cache in order to remove cached pages remaining from your node’s previous firmware version.